MyGitUsername/mygitusername.github.io/music/recordings.md

 ---
 layout: default
 ---
-Excerpts from my senior recital.
-Recorded at McIntosh Theatre, University of Michigan School of Music in March 2011.
+Excerpts from my senior recital recorded at McIntosh Theatre, University of Michigan School of Music in March 2011.
 <br /> <br />